BardezAnAvatar/BGEE-Caster-Crafting/mod-caster-crafting/readme-caster-crafting.md

 tl;dr: Do what you will with it, credit me (Bardez) for starting the mod.
 If you have any bugs or suggestions about this mod, post them on [the Caster Crafting GitHub Repository's Issues page](https://github.com/BardezAnAvatar/BGEE-Caster-Crafting/issues)!

+-This mod is based off the work of [GrammarSalad](https://github.com/Grammarsalad?tab=repositories) with his permission.

+-[Endarire](https://github.com/Endarire) provided moral support, proofreading, and suggestions.
+He also brought GrammarSalad and bardez in contact with each other to facilitate the creation of this mod.

+-Medli20 authored [this thread](https://www.reddit.com/r/DnD/comments/ugce5i/oc_so_what_have_you_been_doing_during_our/) and its associated images.

 ## Support
 Have a mod integration that's broken?
 Feel free to [open an issue on GitHub](https://github.com/BardezAnAvatar/BGEE-Caster-Crafting/issues).